qgustavor/fixed-subtitles/CONTRIBUTING.md

 # Contributing

 I recommend proposing changes via pull requests so your name will be stored in the contributors page, also creating a GitHub account is quite easy.
 Finally, please use a spell checker before submitting it.

+Any fix is accepted, even the smallest ones: not fixing small errors will make those accumulate.
+But, if possible, try to merge small errors in a single commit to make the contribution review easier.

 When submitting a new anime commit first the original file, then the fix in other commit, so it's possible to check changes.
 In the first commit use the the MyAnimeList ID and episode number as the title, and in the description put the the anime and translation details.
 Check [this example commit](https://github.com/qgustavor/fixed-subtitles/commit/3ea112e5232da0f8dbbc664d6fc2b20bd539ca0a).
 For other commits put "Fixed [Anime ID][Episodes]: [Anime Title]" in title, then describe what was changed, using the same language from the translation.